MrFranksJr/tindog/README.md

 Just looking at this piece of code, I learnt so much!
 From the actual detection of which device is used, to extracting where a user clicks.
 MouseEvents vs TouchEvents and ClientX and ClientY to determine the positions of clicks or touches.

-After a while, and with some tweaking, I got the swipemotion done!
+After a while, and with some tweaking, I got the swipe-motion done!
 <p align="center">
 <img alt="photo scrolling" src="https://raw.githubusercontent.com/MrFranksJr/MrFranksJr/main/assets/tindog/swiping.webp">
 </p>